nefelitav/identity-and-access-management-api/README.md

 - **Service registration** as direct instances, factories (new instance per request), or singletons (one shared instance).
 - **Service resolution** through a centralized `get()` method.

-### Key Benefits

-- **Loose coupling:** Components depend on abstractions, enabling easy swapping or mocking.
-- **Centralized management:** All bindings and lifecycles are organized in one place.
-- **Lazy initialization:** Services are created only when needed.
-- **Singleton handling:** Efficient reuse of shared instances.
-- **Improved testability:** Easy injection of mocks without code changes.

 ## DTOs (Data Transfer Objects)